Gary Carr (politician): Provincial politics

 Carr was first elected to the Ontario legislature in the provincial election of 1990, defeating incumbent Liberal Doug Carrothers by 108 votes in the riding of Oakville South.
 From 1993 to 1995, he was his party's Deputy House Leader.

 The Progressive Conservatives won a majority government under Mike Harris in the provincial election of 1995, and Carr was easily re-elected.
 He was appointed as a parliamentary assistant to the Solicitor-General for the entire term.

 Carr was again re-elected in the provincial election of 1999, defeating Liberal Kevin Flynn by over 13,000 votes.
 He was chosen as Speaker of the legislature on October 20, 1999, and held this position for the entirety of the parliament which followed.

 Like his predecessor Chris Stockwell, Carr was known as an impartial Speaker who was willing to criticize his own government.
 In 2003, he alienated several members of the Progressive Conservative Party by ruling that the government of Ernie Eves had committed a prima facie act of contempt against the legislature by holding its budget announcement at the headquarters of Magna International, rather than in the legislature itself.
 He was critical of the direction taken by the Progressive Conservative Party in this period, and did not seek re-election in 2003.
-He left politics and briefly coached the London Racers hockey team in London, UK.
+He left politics and briefly coached the London Racers hockey team in London, England.